Surgeon General Jerome Adams may be the nicest guy in the Trump administration. But is that what America needs right now?

 Pence resisted starting a needle-exchange program, as did many conservatives in the state legislature.
 Adams flooded the governor with scientific research.
 Pence eventually relented.

-“He navigated some very treacherous waters,” says Dr. Woody Myers, a former Indiana health commissioner and friend of Adams, who is now a Democratic candidate for governor.
+“He navigated some very treacherous waters,” says fellow physician Woody Myers, a former Indiana health commissioner and friend of Adams who is now a Democratic candidate for governor.

 It would fall to Adams to persuade the local law enforcement officials and community leaders to buy in.
-He went to diners and porch stoops, driving two hours to rural Scott County where the outbreak had taken place.
+He went to diners and porch stoops, driving two hours to rural Scott County, where the outbreak had taken place.

 “By showing up,” says Myers, Adams “put a face on this.”